 About Widely Prevalent Bacteria of the United States

-A "Widely Prevalent" organism is an organism that:
+A "Widely Prevalent" organism is defined by the WPBL working group as an organism that:

 - is widely distributed in any given five year period in the State where the host plant(s) is grown.
 It does not have to be encountered every year at every location